Diogo I Nkumbi a Mpudi

 From a political standpoint in the Kingdom of Kongo, Portugal and Kongo formed an alliance that included Portuguese soldiers assisting the kings of Kongo in their wars.
 During this time, the kings of Kongo converted to Christianity.
 The Portuguese heavily influenced the customs of the Kings of Kongo that would eventually become a permanent way of living.
 In the Afro-Latino Voices text on page three it states, “As a Christian kingdom, Kongo built schools and started literacy in Portuguese”.

 Although Portugal and Kongo had an alliance and corresponded regularly, their relationship was not always stable and peaceful.
 They corresponded regularly through letters that contain vital information about relations and internal fairs of Kongo.
-These letters stated that Afonso complained about the Portuguese soldiers because they were cowards and incompetent, and the merchants encouraged disobedience in order to obtain slaves.
+These letters stated that Afonso complained about the Portuguese soldiers because they were cowardly and incompetent, and the merchants encouraged disobedience in order to obtain slaves.
 Afonso also stated that some priests were not a perfect example of a particular quality pertaining to Christian morality.
 However, Afonso brought the situations under control by creating a supervised slave trade that escalated Kongo's ruling class to divide which started plots toward the royal family to receive succession.

 In response to his uncle seeking refuge with religious leaders, Diogo developed his own network of clerical support, which he would control for the majority of his reign.
 To establish this, he sought the arrival of Jesuit Catholic missionaries in 1548.
 It is speculated that this was due to opposition from secular and Capuchin priests.
 He would later turn away from the Jesuits, and expel them from the region in 1555.
-He asserted that this was not due to a lack of faith in Catholicism, but rather in protest to the Jesuits’ demands that he should give up all but his primary wife.
-He allowed priests more lenient of his deviation from Christian practices to stay, going so far as to invite Franciscan missionaries to the country in 1557.
-He backed the missionaries until his death in 1561.
+He asserted that this was not due to a lack of faith in Catholicism, but rather in protest to the Jesuits' demands that he should give up all but his primary wife.
+He allowed priests more lenient of his deviation from Christian practices to stay.
+He supported the missionaries until his death in 1561.